l3nz/cli-matic/README.md

-# cli-matic
+# CLI-matic

 Compact [sub]command line parsing library, for Clojure.
+Perfect for scripting (who said Clojure is not good for scripting?).

 ## Using